ARINC-IA/CSMIM/CONTRIBUTING.md

    Github with you.
 This serves to get a better understanding of your requirements.

-2. If new object types are proposed as a result from the discussion, we will create a branch and a pull request.
+2. If new object types are proposed as a result from the discussion, work will be done in a dedicated branch and pull request, which is linked to the issue.
    We will attempt to gather more industry experts for the topic at hand, in order to reach a good consensus on the proposed interface.
-We will discuss and refine the proposed object types with you in the pull request.

-3. If sufficient discussions have taken place and all comments are resolved, the proposal will be locked and voted on by the CSMIM working group.
+3. If sufficient discussions have taken place and all comments are resolved, the proposal is locked and voted on by the CSMIM working group.

 4. If enough votes were in favor of the proposal, the new object types are accepted into the standard.
 We merge the pull request into the main branch.